-Get the Gloo Istio version that you want to use
+Get the Solo Istio version that you want to use

-To download Gloo Istio images, you must be a registered user and log in to the Solo Support Center.
+To download Solo Istio images, you must be a registered user and log in to the Solo Support Center.

 Open the Istio images built by Solo.io support article.
 When prompted, log in to the Support Center with your Solo account credentials.